Aayushsoni5029/Beyond-Analysis/README.md

 4. We have used label encodings on the categorical feature columns.

 ## MODELS AND NOTEBOOKS
-1. We decided to use three models catboost,lightbgm and xgboost and we took the arithmetic mean of their respective predicted values and used them as the final submission
+1. We decided to use three models catboost,lightbgm and xgboost and we took the arithmetic mean of their respective predicted values and used them as the final submission.
   - [Notebook](https://www.kaggle.com/gaurangthakur)

 2. We decided to hypertune the model by using optuna hypertuning but it didn't gave the desired results.